readthedocs/readthedocs.org/docs/supported-tools.rst

 Read the Docs needs to inject or modify some content while building your docs.

-When an incompatible change happens in one of these tools or dependencies, we need to change our code as well to keep our features working, this is done with backwards compatibility in mind.
+When an incompatible change happens in one of these tools or dependencies, we need to change our code as well to keep our features working.
-But sometimes is hard to keep compatibility with old and new versions at the same time, in order to continue moving forward on future development and features we need to drop support for some versions.
+This is done with backwards compatibility in mind, but sometimes is hard to keep compatibility with old and new versions at the same time.
+In order to continue moving forward on future development and features, we need to drop support for some versions.

 .. note::

-   Your existent documentation will always be kept online and working, But **when support for a tool or dependency ends, new builds may fail**.
+   Your existent documentation will always be kept online and working, but **when support for a tool or dependency ends, new builds may fail**.

 .. contents:: Contents
    :local: